 Anti-hunger Prioritization and Programming

-Engage the health and medical community to promote nutrition as an essential component of a healthy life:
+Engage the public health and medical community to promote food access and nutrition as an essential component of a healthy life:

 - Increase provider screening for food insecurity among low-income, vulnerable populations.